Mazda 3 2014-2018: problems, interior photos, engine, pros and cons

 Engine choices: Mazda 3 comes with a 155-hp 2.0L or 184-hp 2.5L Skyactiv-G naturally-aspirated (non-turbo) inline-4 motors.
 The design of both engines is very similar and even on the outside it's hard to tell them apart.
 Both are high-compression double overhead cam (DOHC) engines, both have a direct fuel injection.

 In direct injection, fuel is injected under high pressure directly into the combustion chamber.
 In both the 2.0L and 2.5L engine, the high-pressure fuel pump is installed on the engine and is driven by the exhaust camshaft.
+Read also: Pros and cons of buying a car with Direct Injection.
 Both the Skyactiv 2.0L and 2.5L are excellent fuel-efficient motors and with proper maintenance can last for over 200K miles.
 Mazda recommends using SAE 0W-20 oil for either of these engines.
 The oil capacity (with oil filter replacement) is specified at 4.4 US qt. or 4.2 liters for the Skyactiv-G 2.0L engine and 4.8 US qt. or 4.5 liters for the Skyactiv-G 2.5 motor.
 What is interesting, while many modern cars suffer from increased oil consumptions, Skyactiv-G engines don't have this problem so far.

 Timing belt or chain: Both the 2.0L and 2.5L Skyactiv gasoline engines have a timing chain.
 A chain doesn't need to be replaced unless it is stretched or worn out.
 There is no timing belt.